Fascism in the United States: Donald Trump and fascism

-A growing number of political scientists, historians, journalists, and former officials have increasingly characterized Donald Trump, the 45th and 47th president of the United States, as a fascist, especially during his 2024 presidential campaign and second term as president.
-Trumpism has been likened to Benito Mussolini's Italian fascism and significant academic research suggests the prevalence of fascism and neo-fascism within Trumpism.
-Some historians and election experts have further compared Trump's anti-democratic tendencies and egotistical personality to the sentiments and rhetoric of Benito Mussolini and Italian fascism.
-Similarly, many have characterized Trump as authoritarian and populist.

-Madeleine Albright, the former secretary of state, warned in a book about fascism in 2018.
+Madeleine Albright, the former secretary of state, warned about what she believed were dangers of contemporary fascism in her 2018 book.
 Some scholars have drawn comparisons between the political stylings of Donald Trump and fascist leaders.
 Such assessments began during Trump's 2016 presidential campaign, continuing throughout the first Trump presidency as he appeared to court far-right extremists, including his attempts to overturn the 2020 United States presidential election after losing to Joe Biden, and culminating in the 2021 United States Capitol attack.